containers/podman-desktop/website/docs/podman-compose.md

 ## Introduction

 Podman Desktop is aimed at providing an amazing graphical experience of managing your containers.
-Developers who have worked on containers may also be fans of the [Compose Spec](https://compose-spec.io/).
+Developers who have worked on containers might be fans of the [Compose Spec](https://compose-spec.io/).

 [Podman Compose](https://github.com/containers/podman-compose#readme) is a community-driven tool that allows developers to run multiple containers at the same time and facilitate communication between them.
 Podman Compose requires a [Compose YAML](https://compose-spec.io/) file with definitions about the containers that need to communicate.